AbramAanderud/startup/notes.md

 - need an on connection callback, then you can send and recieve messages
 - Can write some code to send things through the chrome debugger to look at the console logs
 - Gives code to make a simple chat bot in the specs goes through the whole process
+- ping ponging will keep the server alive